yuewuo/mwps/README.md

 ![](https://raw.githubusercontent.com/yuewuo/conference-talk-2024-APS-march-meeting/main/images/example_hypergraph.png)

-In constrast, if we were to solve MWPF with MWPM decoder, then we have to ignore the hyperedge $e_4$ and thus leads to suboptimal result, as given by the following Python script using the [Fusion Blossom](https://pypi.org/project/fusion-blossom/) library.
+In constrast, if we were to solve MWPF with MWPM decoder, then we have to ignore the hyperedge $e_4$ and thus leads to suboptimal result, as shown by the following Python script using the [Fusion Blossom](https://pypi.org/project/fusion-blossom/) library.

 ```python
 from fusion_blossom import SolverInitializer, SolverSerial, SyndromePattern